TFSM00/Efficient-Frontier-Calculator/README.md

 This project was inspired by an assignment given to students in a **Financial Investments** class from the 2nd year of my **Bachelor's Degree in Management**

+## TODO

+1. Make script to check if the program is given at least 150 months
+2. Make a file to join all scripts together (possible use of classes)
+3. Add GUI and/or Web App with Flask
+4. Optimize for speed

 ## Usage

 1. [Download](https://github.com/TFSM00/Financial-Research-Automation/archive/refs/heads/main.zip) this code repository.